Saturday night, The Broken Hearts Club Tour was brought to Trees Dallas by Gnash along with opening acts Carlie Hanson and Guardin.

-Our review format: The format is a straight forward expression of 5 separate thoughts.
-The best comparison would be to 5 text messages about a concert or album from your friend to you.
+Our review format: The format is a straight forward expression of about 5 separate thoughts.
+The best comparison would be some text messages about a concert or album from a friend to you.
 Some messages may be only one or two words, some may be run-on sentences, and some may be paragraphs.
 We do promise not to ramble on and drift off topic like a text from your favorite grandparent.

 RIYL: Troye Sivan, Billie Eilish, Taylor Swift 1989

 1. Taylor Swift probably likes her because Carlie is *kind of* like Taylor Swift, if Taylor Swift was a real person....and way cooler.
 And with a better voice.
 A MUCH better voice.

 2. She has stated in interviews that she doesn’t like her music to be put into a box- and that’s a good thing because it would never fit into just one.
 While there are obvious elements of pop and rock, others regularly slide in and out...rap, spoken word, even blues.
 The girl is diverse.

 3. A rising star at 18, you’d expect Carlie to come off as asinine or immature, but she is quite the opposite.
 With lyrics like “But you're acting like you're somebody else, losing yourself” on the song Hazel, dedicated to a friend, it’s clear that There’s a lot more to Carlie than her age.
 Thank God.

 4. Her voice (as mentioned above) is spectacular.
 A lot of singers sound great on their tracks, but live it’s obvious that the vocal producer worked some serious overtime.
 Not with Carlie.
 Her voice is the real deal